 Health insurance can help you afford health care costs: Part 2

-Health care can be costly.
-Doctor visits, medicine, braces and glasses are some expenses you have to pay for beyond an insurance premium.
+You have health insurance, but not all expenses are included in the insurance premium.
+Doctor visits, medicine, braces and glasses are some expenses you may have to pay.
 The good news is there are ways to manage your health care costs to save money.
-This article will focus on estimating your total health care out-of-pocket costs.
-Also, look for related articles on reasons to have health insurance (Part 1) and special health savings accounts (Part 3).
+This article will focus on health Flexible Spending Accounts (FSAs).
+Also, look for related articles on reasons to have health insurance (Part 1) and health savings accounts (Part 3).

 Other articles in this series: